sensu/sensu-docs/content/sensu-go/5.16/api/roles.md

 ---
 title: "Roles API"
-description: "The roles API provides HTTP access to user role data.
-Here’s a reference for the roles API in Sensu Go, including examples for returning lists of roles, creating Sensu roles, and more.
+description: "The Sensu roles API provides HTTP access to user role data.
+This reference includes examples for returning lists of roles, creating Sensu roles, and more.
 Read on for the full reference."
 version: "5.16"
 product: "Sensu Go"
 menu: